apetta/sst-ion-starter/README.md

 pnpm run deploy:production
 ```

 Deploys the app to production on AWS using SST.
-This script ensures resources are retained even after the stack is removed.
+This script ensures resources are retained even after the stack is removed - _just in case_ 😅

 ## Learn More